-The Paris–Roubaix, the “Hell of the North”
+The Paris–Roubaix, the “Hell of the North” (Updated Profile 2024)

 Then in 2021, I created a new version for the inaugural women’s race, changing it up just a bit with some fresh music and it’s my favorite version to date.

-This profile is perfect for the 2023 route as well (men’s or women’s).
-You can find this Express Profile and playlist below.
+Now, in 2024, I realized that I have some different and exciting cues I wanted to add to the original master class profile, so I have a brand new version that you can download below, along with my updated Express Profile.
+This profile is perfect for the men’s or women’s race.
 This race is so full of history and drama, you can’t help but have a great time as you visualize the pavé (the rugged cobbled sections of the brutal 160-mile race).
 Since the weather is sometimes challenging and the course very muddy, you can have some fun with your visuals.

 paris roubaix